biocommons/biocommons.github.io/docs/governance.md

 ## Organizational Needs and Teams

-The biocommons has the following structure:
+The biocommons organization has the following structure:

 - The **Executive Director** oversees the Steering Committee and is generally responsible for overall biocommons operations.